|Dates / Deadlines:|

-In Málaga, students live with local families in Málaga.
+In Málaga, students live with local families.
 Many of these families have hosted Dickinson students for several years.
-The college and the students deeply value the relationships we have with these families who open their homes to our students every semester.
-Not only will students observe invaluable insight into daily Spanish life and culture, they are also fully-immersed in the language while inside the home.
+The college and the students deeply value the relationships we have with these families who open their homes to our students.
+Not only will students gain invaluable insight into daily Spanish life and culture, they are also fully immersed in the language while inside the home.

-Full details about your homestay family will be sent to you from the Resident Director as soon as it becomes available; you may not receive this information until closer to your departure flight.
-If you find out earlier during the break, many students chose to contact with a short letter to their host families ahead of time to introduce themselves.
+Full details about your homestay family will be sent to you from the Resident Director as soon as they become available, but this may not come until shortly before your departure.
+If you find out earlier, many students choose to introduce themselves with a short letter to the host family.

-The majority of homestay families live to the east of Málaga in residential neighborhoods, Pedregalejo and El Palo.
-One of the main bus lines (the 11) runs from the center of Málaga to El Palo, which is roughly a 25 minute bus ride.
-From the center of town, students will change from the 11 to the 20, which will take them out to the University of Málaga campus, which lays about 20 minutes west of the city center.
+Most homestay families live to the east of Málaga in residential neighborhoods, Pedregalejo and El Palo.
+One of the main bus lines (the 20) runs from the University of Málaga to El Palo, which is roughly a 40 minute bus ride.

-Your homestay family will provide three meals a day to you.
-If, for example, you have class at the university and will not be able to return home for lunch, your host family will pack a lunch for you.
-Also, if you plan to eat out for dinner or lunch, please be courteous to your family and let them know that you will not be there for that meal.
+Your homestay family will provide three meals a day.
+If you have class at the university and will not be able to return home for lunch, your host family will pack a lunch for you.
+Also, if you plan to eat out, please be courteous to your family and let them know that you will not be there for that meal.

-Your homestay family will provide laundry services to you.
+Your homestay family will provide laundry services.
 Some homestay families will do your laundry; others will allow you to use their washer/dryer so that you can do your own.
-You can discuss these preferences with your family.
+Discuss these preferences with your family.

-Spaniards usually do not have friends over to the house, as they will meet up at cafés or restaurants.
-If you would like to have a friend over, you will need to first ask your family if this is acceptable.
+Spaniards usually do not have friends over to the house; they will meet at cafés or restaurants.
+If you would like to have a friend over, first ask your family if this is acceptable.
 Keep in mind that this friend should not stay long or too late into the evening, nor over mealtimes.
-Some families may not allow friends of the opposite gender to visit.
+Some families may not allow friends of the opposite sex to visit.

-If there is an issue with an aspect of your housing arrangement, it is always best to try to resolve this first with the family.
-Many times simply addressing an issue with the family is the best way to create a positive change.
-You are encouraged to talk to your Resident Director if there is an on-going problem and he/she will be happy to talk to the family or mediate a conversation.
+If there is an issue with an aspect of your housing, it is always best to try to resolve this first with the family.
+Talk to your Resident Director if there is an on-going problem and he/she will talk to the family or mediate a conversation.

 Academic-year students have the opportunity in the spring semester to do an internship in a local firm or institution where they are immersed in the daily working environment of the city.
 In recent years students have interned in many fields of interest, including fine arts, literature, journalism, multiculturalism, translation, tourism, economics, international business, social services, hotel and restaurant management, veterinary medicine, pre-school child care, primary and secondary education, politics, government, economics and law.

 Students who wish to complete an internship for academic credit must be academic year students and enroll in the Intercultural Seminar.
-Semester students can earn a transcript notation on their Dickinson transcript through the Career Center.
-For more information click here.
+Semester students can earn a transcript notation on their Dickinson transcript through the Internship Notation Program.

 A visa is a document, normally affixed within your passport, which allows you to enter the country and stay for the duration of your program.
 The requirements for the visa and visa process are controlled by the government of the country you are entering, are non-negotiable, and can change regularly.
 If you arrive without the proper visa, you will be sent home by immigration officers at your own expense.